hasura/ndc-prometheus/README.md

 #### Flatten values

 By default, values are grouped by the label set.
-If you want to flatten the values array set `flat=true`.
+If you want to flatten out the values array, set `flat=true`.

 #### Unix timestamp's unit